vorpal56/league-theory-crafter/README.md

 Used for theory crafting item builds and rune configurations as an approximation of the practice tool.
 This allows quick switching of champions and items without having to go on the client for every champion.

+### Full Modifiers Table for Champions
+Read the full table of applicable modifiers for each champion at [CALCULATIONS.md](CALCULATIONS.md)

 ## Built with
 * [MongoDB](https://www.mongodb.com/)* - Storing data for items, champions, and runes used through in the application.
 * [Express](https://expressjs.com/) - Serving the API endpoints used for schedulers and data.